Guides Barbell Training Equipment

 Are All Barbells 45 Pounds (20KG)?

 No, not all barbells are 45 pounds (20kg).
-Olympic barbells, used for competitive weightlifting, typically weigh 45 pounds (20kg), but other types of barbells can have different weights.
+Olympic barbells, used for competitive weightlifting, typically weigh 45 pounds (20kg), and most of the barbells you will find on squat racks in functional fitness, but other types of barbells can have different weights.

 Standard barbells, for example, usually weigh between 15-25 pounds (7-11kg), and some barbells can be even lighter or heavier than that, depending on the intended use or specific design.